 Bath Travel’s Stephen Bath asked the cruise operator’s Giles Hawke and Gerard Tempest whether Carnival would ever adopt the approach of some high-end hotels, which had the “maturity” to not lower their room prices to bargain‑basement rates and risk having the wrong kind of client staying with them, which may devalue their brand.

-Tempest (pictured right) replied: “Discounting down to the death is something we would never do as that would drive a hole through the brand.
+Tempest (pictured right) replied: “Discounting down to the death is something we would never do as that would drive a hole through

 “Discounting the room down and hoping a customer will buy something else on board seems a bit bonkers.”

 He said Carnival’s aim was to “find the sweet spot between volume and price”.